-Typically with natural dyeing, we follow a particular order of steps to prepare wool fiber for dyeing.
+Typically with natural dyeing, we follow a particular order of steps to prepare wool fibre for dyeing.
 First, we scour–clean the wool.
-Luckily, Knomad has already done that step for us with their beautifully prepared fibers.
-The next step is called mordanting, which is a second process, involving water, fiber, heat, and a chemical mordant.
-This allows color to bond to the fiber I’ve chosen.
+Luckily, Knomad has already done that step for us with their beautifully prepared fibres.
+The next step is called mordanting, which is a second process, involving water, fibre, heat, and a chemical mordant.
+This allows color to bond to the fibre I’ve chosen.
 However, some dye materials have a naturally occurring chemical called a tannin.
 Tannins are a class of polyphenolic biomolecules that bond with proteins under the right conditions.
-These tannins also attach the color of their material to the protein fiber we’re using–wool.
+These tannins also attach the color of their material to the protein fibre we’re using–wool.
 Acorns are rich in natural tannins, so there’s no need for us to perform the extra step of mordanting when we use them.
 This is awesome, because acorns are very plentiful, especially in the early fall, and it’s easy to collect caps and corns from the ground around any oak tree.

 What isn’t so exciting about acorns is the finished color we get–a nutty brown, which is nice, but we can get something similar in shade to this brown with walnuts.
 To make this particular dye experiment a little different and more special, we’ll be adding a step at the very end and using an iron modifier.
 A modifier in natural dyeing is an additive that shifts the color of the dye good in an entirely new direction.
 With acorns, we’ll be shifting a bit of cafe au lait brown into deep gray that is just a little more special.